Vanilla Kubernetes

 See also:

-In case of secured connection to other systems we need to have stored trusted certificate in the trust store.
-The keystore is used also as trust store by default.
+To establish secure connections to other systems, you need to store a trusted certificate in the trust store.
+The keystore is also used as a trust store by default.

 Was this page helpful?